 The advanced certificate in Regulatory Science is a multidisciplinary, cross-departmental graduate credential administered by the Department of Public Health Sciences.
 It is designed to produce highly trained professionals able to contribute to the development of new medical interventions by enhancing innovation, efficiency, and quality of the medical product development pipeline.
 More information and the curriculum outline is available here.

 URBEST: The University of Rochester BEST Training Program for Graduate Students and Postdoctoral Trainees

-The University of Rochester (UR) was awarded 1.8 million to support a new career-training program sponsored by the NIH Broadening Experiences in Scientific Training (BEST) initiative.
-The UR-BEST program includes instruction in leadership and professionalism, internship opportunities and training pathways in industry, manufacturing and entrepreneurship; regulatory affairs, compliance and review; and science and technology policy.
-For more information, please visit: http://www.urmc.rochester.edu/education/graduate/best-program/
+The University of Rochester (UR) has a training program sponsored by the NIH to support PhD graduate students and postdoctoral fellows in their career and professional development.
+The URBEST (Broadening Experiences in Scientific Training) program includes instruction in leadership and professionalism, internship opportunities and training pathways in industry, manufacturing and entrepreneurship; regulatory affairs, compliance and review; and science and technology policy.
+For more information, please visit: URBEST program.

 For those interested in the science and technology policy pathway, please contact Scott Steele, Ph.D. at firstname.lastname@example.org

 One of the emerging disciplines of the 21st century, Data Science is the creation and application of powerful new methods to collect, curate, analyse, and make discoveries from large-scale data.
 The university has created a The Goergen Institute for Data Science to serve as a university-wide hub for data science-related research and educational programs, while further facilitating collaborations through a new state-of-the-art facility as a home for data science.

 Additional research news